Planet Hunters TESS I: TOI 813, a subgiant hosting a transiting Saturn-sized planet on an 84-day orbit: Acknowledgements

-NLE thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant number 1829740, the Brinson Foundation, and the Moore Foundation; her participation in the program has benefited this work.
-NLE also acknowledges funding from the Science and Technology Funding Council (STFC) Grant Code ST/R505006/1.
-AV's work was performed under contract with the California Institute of Technology/Jet Propulsion Laboratory funded by NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute.
-MHK thanks Allan R. Schmitt and Troy Winarski for making their light curve examining softwares LcTools and AKO-TPF freely available.
-MES was supported by Gemini Observatory and also in part by Queen's University Belfast.
-AZ acknowledges support from an Australian Government Research Training Program (RTP) Scholarship.
+N.L.E. thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant number 1829740, the Brinson Foundation, and the Moore Foundation; her participation in the program has benefited this work.
+N.L.E. also acknowledges funding from the Science and Technology Funding Council (STFC) Grant Code ST/R505006/1.
+A.V.'s work was performed under contract with the California Institute of Technology/Jet Propulsion Laboratory funded by NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute.
+M.H.K. thanks Allan R. Schmitt and Troy Winarski for making their light curve examining softwares LcTools and AKO-TPF freely available.
+M.E.S. was supported by Gemini Observatory and also in part by Queen's University Belfast.
+A.Z. acknowledges support from an Australian Government Research Training Program (RTP) Scholarship.
 O.B. and S.A. acknowledge support from the UK Science and Technology Facilities Council (STFC) under grants ST/S000488/1 and ST/R004846/1.
 We would also like to thank the Zorro team and for their help with obtaining speckle images that allowed us to validate this planet and Andy Stephens for his insight into Zorro/'Alopeke.
 L. M. F. T. would like to thank the CONACyT for its support through the grant CVU 555458.

 This paper includes data collected with the TESS mission, obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 Funding for the TESS mission is provided by the NASA Explorer Program.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.